 - Medulla.
 This is the soft, inner layer of the hair shaft, only seen in large and thick hairs.

 - Cortex.
 This middle layer of the hair shaft provides the hair’s strength, color, and texture.

 - Cuticle.
 This is the thin, colorless outer layer of the hair shaft that protects the cortex.

 Your hair shaft is largely keratin, a fibrous protein that is also the main structural component of your nails.
 When your diet includes the proper amount of protein, you’re giving your body what it needs to produce stronger, healthier hair.

 - a stronger cortex, which makes your hair less likely to form split ends and break

 - a strengthened, smoother cuticle to make your hair shinier

-Proper intake of protein is critical to healthy hair.
-Research shows that women who don’t consume enough protein can experience hair thinning, fragility, and loss.
+Proper intake of protein is critical to healthy hair. shows that women who don’t consume enough protein can experience hair thinning, fragility, and loss.
 Chemical treatments, heated styling techniques, and environmental oxidation also contribute to protein loss in your hair.

 While proper intake of protein has been shown to promote healthy hair, some people also use egg white as a hair mask on their scalp and locks to repair damage and reverse hair loss.